Kyle-Shanks/audius_cli_player_test/notes.md

 ## TODO
 - Write a system to add the track Id to the filename when downloading and then only deleting all of the temp files on quit
     - Also check to see if we have the track file before playing to skip downloading again
-- Finish creating the Player
-    - Have it respond to a msg and play the passed track
 - Add fetching/loading state to table and player
 - Need to create a styles file for general styles used between components
 - Add help text for commands around the app